ArduPilot/ardupilot_wiki/common/source/docs/common-dshot.rst

     :width: 100%

-To enable BLHeli_32 pass-through you need to set the following parameters and reboot your flight controller:
+To enable BLHeli_32 pass-through you need to set the following parameters and reboot your autopilot:

 - Set :ref:`SERVO_BLH_AUTO <SERVO_BLH_AUTO>` to 1 to enable automatic mapping of multirotor motors for BLHeli_32 pass-through and telemetry support. for most multirotor and quadplane users this will do the right thing. if using BLHeli_32 ESCs on non-multirotor motors with the respective SERVOn_FUNCTION set to 70 (=throttle), 73 (=throttle left) or 74 (=throttle right), you will need to further specify the used outputs as follows:

 - Use :ref:`SERVO_BLH_MASK <SERVO_BLH_MASK>` to enable BLHeli_32 pass-through and telemetry support on non-multirotor motors and / or exactly specify which servo outputs you want to enable BLHeli_32 pass-through and telemetry on.

-- Set :ref:`SERVO_BLH_PORT <SERVO_BLH_PORT>` to specify the flight controller's port used to connect to your PC running BLHeliSuite32 for ESC configuration.
+- Set :ref:`SERVO_BLH_PORT <SERVO_BLH_PORT>` to specify the autopilot's port used to connect to your PC running BLHeliSuite32 for ESC configuration.
 It defaults to USB and likely does not need to be altered.
-Beware that this does NOT specify the serial port used for the ESC's telemetry feedback to your flight controller!
+Beware that this does NOT specify the serial port used for the ESC's telemetry feedback to your autopilot!

-Now connect a USB cable to your flight controller and use BLHeliSuite32 on Windows to connect.
+Now connect a USB cable to your autopilot and use BLHeliSuite32 on Windows to connect.
 Select "BLHeli32 Bootloader (Betaflight/Cleanflight)" from the interfaces menu.

 .. image:: ../../../images/blhelisuite32.jpg
     :target: ../_images/blhelisuite32.jpg